China faces grilling in review of key rights by UN committee - NewsBreak

 China faces grilling in review of key rights by UN committee

-GENEVA (AP) — China came in for a grilling Wednesday over its human rights record as a two-day hearing opened at the United Nations human rights office, with rights advocates raising issues like relocations from Tibet, COVID-19, reprisals against human rights defenders and a security law that crushed dissidents in Hong Kong.
+China came in for a grilling on Wednesday over its human rights record as a two-day hearing opened at the U.N. human rights office, with rights advocates raising issues like relocations from Tibet, COVID-19, reprisals against human rights defenders and a security law that sparked protests in Hong Kong.

 With advocates of China's Uyghur minority protesting loudly outside, Chinese Ambassador Chen Xu and a delegation of about 40 envoys from China, Hong Kong and Macau faced questions from the U.N.
 Committee on Economic, Social and Cultural Rights, which reviews respect of those rights in nearly all U.N. member states every few years.